cytrence/kiwi-pico/README.md

-Cytrence Kiwi Demonstration with Raspberry Pi Pico
+Cytrence Kiwi Snake Game Demonstration with Raspberry Pi Pico
 =========================================

 Here at Cytrence, we are revolutionizing how computers and microcontrollers interact with our portable laptops.
 The Kiwi allows you to connect all sorts of devices, from mini PCs to microcontrollers to your laptop, to act as an external monitor as well as utilize its keyboard and mouse functionality.